 Music Education Resources

-The mission of the UTA Music Education area is to empower current and future educators to be innovative thinkers, creative problem solvers, and investors in shaping the next generation of teachers.
+The mission of the UTA Music Education Area is to empower current and future educators to be innovative thinkers, creative problem solvers, and investors in shaping the next generation of teachers.
 These educators will encourage students to be lovers of music while acknowledging the strength of equitable representation of culture, people, and their gifts.

-TEA Requirements
+TEA and College of Education Requirements

 All items below must be completed prior to your student teaching placement.
 Each of these components will be covered during the course of your music education sequence.
 If you do not complete the requirements during the assigned class or you transfer credits in to UTA, you will be required to complete the missing components on your own prior to receiving a student teaching placement.